#The creative potential of random

 e.g. coin toss, roll of the dice, football match

-let’s have a look at the reference for
+let’s look at the reference for

-if random() is passed one parameter which is an array, then the return value
+one parameter which is an array, the return value will be one of the

-will be one of the elements of the array, selected at random (all equally
+elements of the array, selected at random (all equally likely)

-you can add multiple identical elements to the array (think about why this works?)
+if you want some outcomes to happen more often than others, add multiple identical elements to the array (think about why this works?)

-var loadedDice = [1, 2, 2, 2, 2 3, 4, 5, 6];
+var loadedDice = [1, 2, 2, 2, 2, 3, 4, 5, 6];

 - use

-mapping: using randomness effectively
+#mapping: using randomness effectively

-mapping random numbers in your sketches
+#mapping random numbers in your sketches

-in your sketches, think about how (and what kinds) of randomness you could use to control: position, size/shape, colour/transparency, stroke/fill, etc.
+think about how (and what kinds) of randomness you could use to control: position, size/shape, colour/transparency, stroke/fill, etc.

 what’s the right balance between predictability and surprise?

-re-creating the random pixels image
+#re-creating the random pixels image

 loadPixels();